ad-si/adriansieber-com/_drafts/teams.md

 of the work progress including advances but also delays, problems and failure.
 The members need to be informed about such issues to help solve them faster.
-It may seem easier to deceive others in a virtual environment but it turns out that in fact email is a more ‘honest’ media than most other including telephone and speech.
-One reason is that e-mail conversations leave a record and people think twice before ‘lying’ if it is stored and can be used against them.
+It may seem easier to deceive others in a virtual environment but it turns out that in fact email is a more 'honest' media than most other including telephone and speech.
+One reason is that e-mail conversations leave a record and people think twice before 'lying' if it is stored and can be used against them.
 [Hancock (2012)]

 ### Trust

 Communicating openly will eventually lead to trust among the team.
 Trusting the other team members and the quality of their contributions is a basis for delegating tasks.
-If they don’t trust one another they might settle for doing the tasks themselves creating doubling and wasted efforts.
+If they don't trust one another they might settle for doing the tasks themselves creating doubling and wasted efforts.